Breword/tmux/Getting-Started.md

 Items in the tree are tagged by pressing `t` and untagged by pressing `t` again.
 Tagged items are shown in bold and with `*` after their name.
-All tagged items may be untagged b pressing `T`.
+All tagged items may be untagged by pressing `T`.
 Tagged items may be killed together by pressing `X`, or a command applied to them all by pressing `:` for a prompt.

 Each item in the tree has as shortcut key in brackets at the start of the line.